Stretching of a fractal polymer around a disc reveals KPZ-like statistics

 The model that we address in this paper is depicted in Fig. \ref{fig:pol-f01}, with panels (\textit{a,b}) and (\textit{c}) showing polymer chain stretched along a flat and curved boundary, respectively.
 We will be interested in the span of fluctuations of the polymer away from the boundary, characterized by the length scale $\Delta$.
-Specifically, following a note by one of us \cite{Grosberg_Comment_2021}, we argue that $\Delta$ in the curved boundary case is determined by the non-local competition between entropy loss when polymer is tightly confined in a narrow strip of width $\Delta$ along the surface, and entropy loss of its stretching beyond imposed necessity by making a wider detour around the obstacle.
+Following a note by one of us \cite{Grosberg_Comment_2021}, we argue that $\Delta$ in the curved boundary case is determined by the non-local competition between entropy loss when polymer is tightly confined in a narrow strip of width $\Delta$ along the surface, and entropy loss of its stretching beyond imposed necessity by making a wider detour around the obstacle.
 Our analysis reveals the universal scaling, $\Delta \sim R^{\beta}$, as a function of $R$ with the KPZ growth exponent $\beta=1/3$, while the correlation length $S^*$ at which the chain experiences curvature of the disk scales as $S^* \sim R^{1/z}$ with the KPZ dynamic exponent $z=3/2$.
 Simulations of this system reveal that the one-point distribution of typical fluctuations can be well described by the squared Airy law, connecting our polymer problem in 2D with the (1+1)D Ferrari-Spohn universality class \cite{spohn_ferrari,Baruch1}.

-Strikingly, we found that this KPZ-like behavior is valid not only for a Gaussian polymer (which is like a regular random walk), but for a polymer with an arbitrary fractal dimension $D_f=1/\nu$, where $\nu$ is the usual metric exponent of the mean-square end-to-end distance against the number of monomers $\la R^2 \ra \sim b^2 N^{2\nu}$, where $b$ is the (Kuhn) monomer length scale.
-The examples, in addition to the usual Gaussian $\nu = 1/2$, include self-avoiding polymers in 2D, $\nu = 3/4$ \cite{nienhuis}, in 3D (if the ring is wound around a cylinder), $\nu \approx 0.588$ \cite{li}; annealed branched polymers, $\nu = 1/4$ \cite{zimm} without or $\nu \approx 7/13$ with excluded volume \cite{BranchedUnivClass}; one ring in a 3D melt of other unconcatenated rings, $\nu = 1/3$ \cite{khokhlov-nech,halverson}; polymers with quadratic non-local Hamiltonian producing subdiffusive fractal paths with arbitrary $\nu \le 1/2$ \cite{nech-tamm-pol,polovnikov19}.
+Strikingly, we found that this KPZ-like behavior is valid not only for an ideal polymer, but for a polymer with an arbitrary fractal dimension $D_f=1/\nu$, where $\nu$ is the usual metric exponent of the mean-square end-to-end distance against the number of monomers $R_0^2 \sim b^2 N^{2\nu}$, where $b$ is the (Kuhn) monomer length.
+The examples, in addition to the usual ideal $\nu = 1/2$, include self-avoiding polymers in 2D, $\nu = 3/4$ \cite{nienhuis}, in 3D (if the ring is wound around a cylinder), $\nu \approx 0.588$ \cite{li}; annealed branched polymers, $\nu = 1/4$ \cite{zimm} without or $\nu \approx 7/13$ with excluded volume \cite{BranchedUnivClass}; one ring in a 3D melt of other unconcatenated rings, $\nu = 1/3$ \cite{khokhlov-nech,halverson}; polymers with quadratic non-local Hamiltonian producing subdiffusive fractal paths with arbitrary $\nu < 1/2$ \cite{nech-tamm-pol,polovnikov19}.